Tom Flood Sporting Centre

 - The project will commence as at July 31, 2022 at which time the oval and cycling track will not be available.

-- The grass will be in and growing as at October 1, 2022.
-Temporary fencing and truck access will remain for all of October.
+- The grass will be in and growing in February 2023.
+Temporary fencing and truck access will remain.

-- Subject to no delays from weather, the fencing and truck access will be removed and available to clubs and community by mid-November, 2022.
+- Subject to no delays from weather, the fencing and truck access will be removed and available to clubs and community in April 2023.

 - Booking for events, festivals etc. will not be available until 2023 when we know the grass has established.